-At this moment in our fight against climate change, the way public money is allocated could be make or break.
-Yet the European Commission is ploughing ahead with new State aid guidelines that may end up allowing national governments to fund gas and gas-based hydrogen, even as new evidence emerges about how toxic gas is for the climate.
+At this moment in our climate fight, it is crucial that public money is put towards sustainable ventures, not projects that worsen the climate crisis further.
+But the European Commission is pressing on with new guidelines that may allow governments across the EU to fund gas projects, even as more and more evidence shows us how damaging gas is to the climate.

-Badly judged subsidies, tax breaks, or interest-free loans granted by governments or public authorities to companies within the EU can derail our efforts to fight climate change.
-That’s why State aid, as these financial boosts are known, needs to be allocated in the right way.
+Badly judged tax breaks, subsidies or interest-free loans granted by governments or public authorities to companies within the EU can set the climate fight back.
+That’s why these financial boosts – known as State Aid - need to be allocated in the right way.

-But the upcoming State aid guidelines proposed by the Commission, branded as the Climate, Energy and Environmental Aid Guidelines, leave the door wide open for Member States to bet on climate-harming gas using taxpayers’ money.
+But the upcoming State aid guidelines that have been proposed, branded as the Climate, Energy and Environmental Aid Guidelines, leave the door wide open for national governments to invest in gas using taxpayers’ money.

 How has this happened?
-The Commission’s draft guidelines published in June make an artificial distinction between on the one hand what they call “the most polluting fossil fuels” – such as coal, oil and diesel – and on the other hand, gas and its derivatives.
+The draft guidelines make a distinction between “the most polluting fossil fuels” – such as coal, oil and diesel – and gas and its derivatives.

-Supporting gas in the State aid guidelines while recognising that “it aggravate[s] negative environmental externalities in the longer term, compared to alternative investments” such as renewables and storage, will strongly undermine the EU’s pathway to climate neutrality and a sustainable economy.
+Supporting gas in the State aid guidelines while recognising the damage it can cause will strongly undermine the EU’s journey to a sustainable economy.